In-Year applications can be submitted for children of school age requiring admission to a new school.

 If you want to move your child to a different school because of a problem with their current school you should try to resolve the issue with the school first.

-If your child is attending a local school and you have not moved home, you will normally be offered a school place from the start of the next half term.
+If your child is attending a local school and you have not moved home, you will normally be offered a school place from the start of the new term.

 You may receive priority for some schools if your child’s current school receives pupil premium for them.
 More information about pupil premium.